 Carnegie Mellon is a world-class, innovative university, rich with tradition and culture.
 Our interdisciplinary approach to education sharpens students’ problem-solving, critical thinking, analytical and quantitative skills.
+Carnegie Mellon is uniquely positioned at the cross roads of technology and humanity.
 With more than 90 majors and minors from six different undergraduate colleges and schools, our premier fine arts, business and humanities programs are equally matched by top-ranked technology, science and computer science programs.
-People ask us, why chose Carnegie Mellon?
+People ask us, why choose Carnegie Mellon?
 Well, we're glad you asked!

 With our educational philosophy focused deeply on interdisciplinary knowledge, we develop world changers in problem-solving, leadership and communication.
 Our students leave Carnegie Mellon equipped with the skills to impact society in a transformative way.
-Post-graduation outcomes are increasingly impressive as 61% of the Class of 2016 were employed within six months of graduation and 25% chose to attend graduate school.
-Our top undergraduate employers in 2016 were among the most exciting and impactful in the world — Facebook, Amazon, Microsoft, PNC, Deloitte, Amazon, Google, GE, Ford, Apple and more.
-The value of Carnegie Mellon is a positive investment for your future.
+Post-graduation outcomes are increasingly impressive as 61% of the Class of 2019 were employed within six months of graduation and 27% chose to attend graduate school.
+Our top undergraduate employers in 2019 were among the most exciting and impactful in the world — Facebook, Amazon, Microsoft, PNC, Deloitte, Google, Goldman Sachs, Apple, Accenture and more.
+The value of Carnegie Mellon is an invaluable investment for your future.

-Opportunities are endless as you become an expert in your field of study, while having the opportunity for interdisciplinary study, perhaps by taking advantage of a minor in another college or an IDeaTe concentration or minor.
+Opportunities are endless as you become an expert in your field of study, while having the opportunity for interdisciplinary study, perhaps by taking advantage of a minor in another college or an IDeaTe minor.
+You'll have the opportunity to study across our disciplines with interdisciplinary and cross-college opportunities.
 With our wide span of majors from arts to technology, multifaceted knowledge weaves in and out of the lives and minds of Carnegie Mellon students on a daily basis, creating an inner foundation of knowledge that reveals itself in exciting and unexpected ways.
 With a work hard, play hard mentality, you can be certain that you’ll be challenged and inspired everyday.

 We take pride in our academics and have the rankings to prove it, but also realize the importance of life outside the classroom.
-Campus life at Carnegie Mellon is vibrant, with opportunities spanning Greek Life and service, clubs and organizations, and intramurals and athletics.
+Our students are about more than just their major.
+Campus life at Carnegie Mellon is vibrant, with opportunities spanning Greek Life and service, clubs, organizations, and intramurals and athletics.
 Though we’re in the midst of the city of Pittsburgh, we have 148-acre campus bordered by 500-acre Schenley Park – there’s plenty of green space in every direction.
 With hundreds of ways to spend a study break, students take advantage of our culturally rich residential-surrounding and get involved in the life of the Pittsburgh community.
-And with three of the best athletic teams around (the Penguins, Pirates and Steelers!) here in our city, we know you'll love being a Pittsburgher as much as we do.
+With three of the best athletic teams around, (the Penguins, Pirates and Steelers!), we know you'll love being a Pittsburgher as much as we do.

-World-renowned faculty who don’t just teach, but are also actively involved in their profession in the lab or on the stage, teach young people aspiring to do the same thing.
-By learning from doers, the faculty are strong mentors who develop both a depth of knowledge and leadership in the field.
+As a Carnegie Mellon student, you'll get to know our world-renowned faculty who don’t just teach, but are actively involved in their profession in the lab or on stage.
+The faculty are strong mentors who develop both a depth of knowledge and leadership in the field.
 With a strong 13:1 student/faculty ratio, this valuable interaction is why our students have the reputation of being able to hit the ground running in their first professional position.